 Policies and procedures

-This month please find attached our “Feeding Babies“ policy and procedure.
+This month please find attached our “Dealing with a lost child“ policy and procedure.
 If you have any queries regarding the content of this document, please contact the office.

 Little Kickers –Fridays 2:30pm